withastro/docs/src/pages/en/guides/markdown-content.md

 ## Importing Markdown

-You can import Markdown files directly into your Astro files!
+You can import Markdown and MDX files directly into your Astro files!
 You can import one specific page with `import` or multiple pages with `Astro.glob()`.

 ```astro title="src/pages/index.astro" {3,6}
 ---